OWASP/samm/v2.0/beta/core/implementation/i-secure-deployment.md

 #### Notes
 - [CC] I've removed: "Configuration files should be treated as code" ...
 I think sensitive values in configuration files should always be protected, even at level 1.
 - What about companies who are too small to have seperate people doing dev and managing prod?
+Level 1: you cannot have plaintext credentials in code?
+Config file separate?

+#### Guidance

 ## Maturity 2
 ### Activity